SloveniaEngineering/laguna-backend/CONTRIBUTING.md

 4. Make sure Postgres daemon is running, then do `scripts/dbsetup.sh laguna_db` to create `laguna_db` local DB with tables.
 5. Run **and watch for changes** with `scripts/dev.sh` or just run with `cargo run`.

+> **Note**
-> **Note** > `scripts/dev.sh` watches for changes in source code and if change is detected automatically recompiles and restarts the server.
+> `scripts/dev.sh` watches for changes in source code and if change is detected automatically recompiles and restarts the server.

 ## Testing

-1. Run `scripts/test.sh` to run all tests.
+1. Run `scripts/test.sh` to run all tests in `laguna_dev_db` using `_sqlx_test` schema rather than `public` used for local development.

-To delete test zombie databases if tests failed use `scripts/dbdroptest.sh`.
+To delete zombie test databases if tests failed use `scripts/dbdroptest.sh _sqlx_test`.

+> **Note**
+> To delete deprecated old-format zombie test databases `scripts/dbdroptest.sh laguna_test_db`.

+> **Note**
+> We don't delete test databases, because they are useful for debugging.

 ## Configuration

 Most of the configuration can be done via config files in `configs/` directory.
-Both testing and development use `dev.toml` config.

-When testing, however, `application.database.name` is always overriden to `laguna_test_db + <random UUIDv4>` for each test ensuring clean DB per test.
+You can override config with environment variables (in order of precedence, highest first):

+1. `DATABASE_URL` environment variable overrides `application.database`.
+2. For example `application.database.name` can be overriden by `APPLICATION_DATABASE_NAME` environment variable.

-To extend config with custom fields see `crates/laguna-backend-config` crate.
+For more info and to extend config with custom fields see `crates/laguna-backend-config` crate.

 ## Generating Documentation